HestC/exchange_rate_etl/README.md

 * visualization endpoint: http://127.0.0.1:5001/chart

-data is loaded using the app.py file via the command line in the IDE terminal: python ap.py
+The data is loaded using the app.py file via the command line in the IDE terminal: python ap.py

 ## Transformation Steps